Rohan735-cool/Exoplanet-Research-NASA/README.md

 The primary analysis scripts are found in main.py and main_2.py.

 Process Logs: See the /Process_logs folder for early drafts, handwritten notes, and development stages of this project.

+Acknowledgenment

+This research has made use of the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/), which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.